 - Make a habit of unpacking lunch boxes after school with your children to see what was and wasn’t consumed.
-Change menu and portions with your child’s help accordingly.
+Change the menu and portions with your child’s help accordingly.

 - Get creative with foods before they expire or go bad.
-Make croutons with stale bread, add canned beans to soups, make cream sauce with long-held half-and-half.
+Make croutons with stale bread, add canned beans to soups, and make a cream sauce with long-held half-and-half.
 As lemons go soft and ripe, make lemonade.

-- Transfer products like cereal from the boxes they were packaged in to jars or other air-tight, glass containers.
+- Transfer products like cereal from the boxes they were packaged into jars or other air-tight, glass containers.
 (If you eat your cereal up within a few days of openings this isn’t necessary.)